Welcome to Christian Girl Autumn, The Purest Thing on the Internet Right Now

 For years we’ve engaged in illogical debates over whether Starbucks’ Pumpkin Spiced Latte was a valid, seasonal drink to be enjoyed or a gross fad adored by dumb women.
 Regardless, the PSL was stamped as “basic,” and no matter how much joy the warm cinnamon drink brought you, every time the barista would call out your PSL, you felt a pang of shame as you walked up to accept it.

 But the world is on fire now, and serotonin is hard to come by, so if enjoying a flavored coffee or posting a photo of yourself in a pumpkin patch summons a rare bout of happiness, being labeled as an airhead is manageable.

-Additionally, the CGA mantra gained even more love this year after the creator of the meme (@bimbofication) tweeted out a GoFundMe link to her followers to help with her gender-affirming procedures.
+Additionally, the CGA mantra gained even more love last year after the creator of the meme (@bimbofication) tweeted out a GoFundMe link to her followers to help with her gender-affirming procedures.
 Soon after, Covington donated $500 to the cause and retweeted the link, writing, “FYI this is the creator of the Christian Girl Autumn meme.
 Please help & donate to the Go Fund Me if you can!”

 Suggested for you